Community Stories

 What is Make-A-Will Month?

-August is Make-A-Will Month, a reminder to create a will or update your current one.
-Did you know that only one-third of all adults in the U.S. currently have a will?
 Many cite that they don’t have one because of time, or it’s not for them.
 And while it’s true that an individual’s wealth and assets may determine how long the planning process may be, it does not dictate the need.
 Every adult needs a will regardless of age or how many assets they have.

-Your will is an important and powerful document: it ensures that your belongings end up where you want them to go while providing your family with peace of mind and instructions during a vulnerable time.
+Your will is an important and powerful document: it allows you to communicate important financial and healthcare decisions so you're prepared for whatever the future may hold.
+It also ensures that your belongings end up where you want them to go while providing your family with peace of mind and instructions during a vulnerable time.
 In other words, it’s the perfect tool to make your mark on everything you care about.

 How can you give through your will?